 Earning the credit required for this concentration helps you create a strong foundation on which to build a career.
 The Bachelor of Science curriculum is designed to give you an overview of the entire business world.
 By gaining the knowledge and skills associated with this level of learning, you should acquire the background necessary for a variety of nonspecialist employment opportunities.
 You may find this option of particular interest if you are considering a career in small business, graduate study in business, or law school following graduation.
-If Excelsior University does not offer a business concentration in your field of interest, you may choose to demonstrate your preparation in the field by enrolling in the general business option and applying a block of credit in a particular business-related field as electives.
+If Excelsior University does not offer a business concentration in your field of interest, you may choose to demonstrate your preparation in the field by selecting the general business option in a particular business-related field as electives.